ShieldMyFiles/duly-noted/docs/ts/classes/referenceCollection.ts.md

     }

 ```
+ <a name="referencecollection-inflate" id="referencecollection-inflate" ></a>[🔗](#user-content-referencecollection-inflate)ReferenceCollection/inflate
+## Inflate

-## Recursively inflate a reference collection in the form of [interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#user-content-interfaces-ireferencecollection) from flat data (likely from JSON file)
+Recursively inflate a reference collection in the form of [interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#user-content-interfaces-ireferencecollection) from flat data (likely from JSON file)

 ```typescript
     public inflate(collection: IReferenceCollection) {